 Neural Network Based Modified State Observer for Orbit Uncertainty Estimation

-N. Harl et al., "Neural Network Based Modified State Observer for Orbit Uncertainty Estimation," Journal of Guidance, Control, and Dynamics, American Institute of Aeronautics and Astronautics (AIAA), Jan 2013.
+N. Harl et al., "Neural Network Based Modified State Observer for Orbit Uncertainty Estimation," Journal of Guidance, Control, and Dynamics, vol. 36, no. 4, pp. 1194-1209, American Institute of Aeronautics and Astronautics (AIAA), Jul 2013.

 Mechanical and Aerospace Engineering

 © 2013 American Institute of Aeronautics and Astronautics (AIAA), All rights reserved.